ececleon/promod/README.txt

 Removed escape tanks from Parish 5.
 Increased Parish 5 map distance to 600.
 Dark Carnival 3 coaster is now non-solid and will not damage infected.
-(Including witch) Banned a useless witch spawn on Hard Rain 4.
+(Including witch)